Accelerated Markov Chain Monte Carlo Algorithms on Discrete States: Numerical Schemes

 \item $\theta_{ij}=\frac{\frac{p_j}{\pi_j}-\frac{p_i}{\pi_i}}{\log \frac{\pi_i p_j}{\pi_j p_i}}$ in \texttt{KL} and \texttt{log-Fisher} methods.
 Under the choice $\psi_j=-\log\frac{p_j}{\pi_j}$, \eqref{eq:NODE_1} becomes

-which recovers the forward master equation for the classical MCMC.
-Thus, the state variables in \eqref{eq:NODE_1} via \texttt{Chi-squared} and \texttt{con-Fisher} methods will evolve the same way as the classical MCMC at the start of the experiment. \end{itemize}

-As a result, we can use the classical MCMC as a \textit{warm-start} in aMCMC.
-The state variables in the last-step of the warm-start can be used to construct an initialization of the momentum variables, by $\psi_j(0)=-\frac{p_j(0)}{\pi_j}$ for \texttt{Chi-squared} and \texttt{con-Fisher} methods, or by $\psi_j(0)=-\log\frac{p_j(0)}{\pi_j}$ for \texttt{KL} and \texttt{log-Fisher} methods.
+which recovers the forward master equation for the classical MCMC. \end{itemize} Consequently, the state variables in \eqref{eq:NODE_1} evolve identically to classical MCMC, once employing the above assignments of momentum variables.
+This observation allows us to employ classical MCMC as a warm-start for aMCMC.
+Specifically, after a prescribed number of MH iterations, we initialize the momentum variables, by $\psi_j(0)=-\frac{p_j(0)}{\pi_j}$ for \texttt{Chi-squared} and \texttt{con-Fisher} methods, or by $\psi_j(0)=-\log\frac{p_j(0)}{\pi_j}$ for \texttt{KL} and \texttt{log-Fisher} methods.

 Given that the target distribution $\pi$ is strictly positive and the Markov chain is reversible and irreducible, \Cref{thm:positivity} ensures strict positivity of the state variables $p(t)$ for both the \texttt{log-Fisher} and \texttt{con-Fisher} methods.
-It suggests that when $p_i(t)$ is close to zero for some state $i$, there is sufficiently large momentum to pull $p_i(t)$ away from zero.
-Nonetheless, in numerical experiments, accumulation of truncation errors could lead to instances where the state variables become zero or even negative.
+It suggests that when when $p_i(t)$ approaches zero, there is a sufficiently large momentum to pull $p_i(t)$ away from zero.
+Nonetheless, in numerical simulations, accumulation of truncation errors and large step sizes could lead to instances where the state variables become zero or even negative.

 For the ease of our discussion, denote by $p_{\textrm{i,ode}}^{(k)}$ the numerical value of $p_i(t)$ in \eqref{eq:NODE} at the $k$-th iteration using Euler scheme.
 Denote by $p_{\textrm{i,jump}}^{(k)}$ the empirical probability density of state $i$ at the $k$-th iteration, which is calculated by the ratio between the number of particles in state $i$ at the $k$-th iteration and the total number of particles $M$.
-We first opt for adaptive step sizes (see line 11-14 in \Cref{alg:acceleration}) to prevent any state variables $p_{\textrm{i,ode/jump}}^{(k)}$ from becoming negative.
+We first opt for adaptive step sizes (see line 20-23 in \Cref{alg:aMCMC}) to prevent any state variables $p_{\textrm{i,ode/jump}}^{(k)}$ from becoming negative.
 In practice, this is usually sufficient when solving $p_{\textrm{i,ode}}^{(k)}$ in \eqref{eq:NODE} with \texttt{log-Fisher} and \texttt{con-Fisher} methods using Euler scheme.
 However, due to the random sampling following the transition probability matrix $P=I_n + \bar{Q}^r_{\psi}\Delta t$, a small sample size $M$ may cause the empirical particle density $p_{\textrm{i,jump}}^{(k)}$ to become zero even when $p_{\textrm{i,ode}}^{(k)}>0$.